MarcusDavidG/doma-alerts-bot/README.md

    npm start
    ```

+## Deployment

+This bot can be deployed to Railway for 24/7 operation.

+### Railway Deployment

+1. Go to [Railway.app](https://railway.app) and create a new project.
+2. Link your GitHub repository containing this project.
+3. Railway will automatically detect the `railway.json` config and deploy the bot.
+4. In the Railway dashboard, add the following environment variables:
+   - `TELEGRAM_BOT_TOKEN`: Your Telegram bot token from BotFather.
+   - `DOMA_RPC_URL`: The RPC URL for the Doma Protocol blockchain.
+5. Railway will run `npm install` and then `npm start` to keep the bot running continuously.

+The bot will be accessible 24/7 without manual intervention.

 ## Usage

 1. Start a chat with your bot on Telegram by searching for your bot's username.